 - Color Printing

 Color printing can be a major factor for some businesses.
-If all you care about is printing black text, then a laser printer will be more than enough for your needs.
+If you only care about printing black text, then a laser printer will be more than enough for your needs.
 While technology with laser printers has improved over the years, they’re still not ideal for high-resolution color image printing.
 So if you print in color frequently — especially crisp images like graphics or actual pictures — you should focus on an inkjet printer as these are better rated for color printing.

 - Ink/Toner Costs vs. Page Yield

-- Laser printers rely on toner and toner tends to last longer than the ink cartridges that inkjet printers use.
-But you also need to consider page yield which represents how many pages you can print from one toner or ink cartridge before it needs to be replaced.
+- Laser printers rely on toner, and toner tends to last longer than the ink cartridges that inkjet printers use.
+But you also need to consider page yield, which represents how many pages you can print from one toner or ink cartridge before it needs to be replaced.
 Specifically, many toners are rated with a page yield that ranges between 2,000 to 10,000 pages.
 In contrast, ink cartridges are usually limited to 135 to 1,000 pages.
 But if you have your heart set on an inkjet, opt for ink tank printers.
 These models hold larger ink volumes, offer higher page yields as large as 6,000 pages, and can be refilled with bottles as opposed to buying new cartridges.

 - Print Speed

 Whether you have a small home office or a commercial space, you need to consider where you plan on setting up your office printer.
 Based on that, this will determine whether you can accommodate a larger printer model or if you need a model with a smaller footprint.
-Inkjets are traditionally the winners for smaller footprints while laser printers tend to be larger.
+Inkjets are traditionally the winners for smaller footprints, while laser printers tend to be larger.